Duet3D/wiki-content/User_manual/Machine_configuration/RobotViewer_DWC_plugin.md

 The items mean:
 * Empty, All: show no element or all elements
 * Gitter: 100 points gitters at botton and left plane
-* Coords: for every joint the coordinate system in the order RGB: red is x-Axis, green the Y ayis, blue the Z-Axis.
+* Coords: for every joint the coordinate system in the order RGB: red is x-Axis, green the Y ayis, blue the Z-Axis (following ros.org colors, which are often used).
 The rotation of the actuator is always around (for rotational axis) or in the direction (for prismatic, linear axis) of the Z-Axis.
 * Axes: symbolic representation of the joint
 * Pie, Bar: pie for rotational, bar for prismatic joints.
 Red are for negative, green for positive values.
 The values are from min, max angles or linear axes.
 Between red and green is 0 degree or 0 mm.
 Rotational green is always counterclockwise.
 * Arms: symbolie representation of the arms and the base element.